readium/lcp-specs/readium-lcp-profile-upgrade-requirements.md

 The two main vectors of attack against Readium LCP will certainly be:

-* Theft from a trusted partner of the confidential binary library that centralizes the LCP decryption codebase including the secret crypto material; reuse its API from an application which takes as inputs the hash of the user passphrase plus some encrypted content, and outputs clear content.
+* Theft from a trusted partner of the secret crypto material that centralizes the LCP decryption codebase; reuse of this information from an application which takes as inputs the hash of the user passphrase plus some encrypted content, and outputs clear content.
-* Finding the secret crypto material inside the binary code of one of the multiple applications supporting Readium LCP; develop a software which uses this material, using as a base the open-source LCP client software provided by EDRLab.
+* Extraction of the secret crypto material inside the binary code of one of the multiple applications supporting Readium LCP; development of a software which uses this material, using as a base the open-source LCP client software provided by EDRLab.

 To protect the DRM from the second attack vector, EDRLab has obfuscated the source code of the Readium LCP software module, using a commercial product.
 A step by step discovery of the decryption code is therefore very difficult.